-One of the most common problem many users face with is how to save someone’s else Instagram Story.
+One of the most common problems many users face is how to save someone’s else Instagram Story.

 Technically, you cannot do it on Instagram, as it doesn’t provide this feature.

-Remember to ask permission of the content owner in case if you’re going to share it somewhere (unless, it’s embedded code provided by Instagram that you use on your website).
+Remember to ask permission from the content owner in case you’re going to share it somewhere (unless it’s embedded code provided by Instagram that you use on your website).